 Samantha is a graduate of the University of North Carolina at Chapel Hill where she studied both Archaeology and Anthropology.
 Upon moving to San Francisco in 2014, she began looking for opportunities with organizations that shared her love of food and desire to promote sustainability.
 Samantha joined the Good Food Foundation team soon after and has enjoyed immersing herself in the food community in the Bay Area.

-In 2018, Laura graduated from the University of Gastronomic Sciences with a Masters is Food, Culture and Communications: Marketing and Sustainability of High-Quality Products.
+In 2018, Laura graduated from the University of Gastronomic Sciences with a Masters in Food, Culture and Communications: Marketing and Sustainability of High-Quality Products.
 Most recently she was the Event and Communications Manager for the first ever Terra Madre Nordic event held in Copenhagen.
 She has worked in the food, beverage and hospitality industry from the age of 15 and gained her Bachelors degree from the Culinary Institute of America.
 She believes that farmers are the stewards of our land and it is important to honor and respect the work they do.
-She finds the easiest way to support them is by voting with your dollar and purchasing their products at a local farmers market.
-Eat well and in good company!
+She finds the easiest way to support farmers is to vote with your dollar by purchasing products at your local farmers market or store.
+"Eat well and in good company!"